 With Insurance Awareness Day approaching on June 28, it is important to understand your insurance, what it covers, and what it does not.
 Car accidents can be a large expense, but with the proper insurance and knowledge thereof, you can be sure to gain the most compensation possible for your losses.

-If you find yourself in a car accident due to another driver’s actions, the lawyers with Staver Accident Injury Lawyers, P.C. can evaluate your case and help you pursue compensation.
+If you find yourself in a car accident due to another driver’s actions, the Chicago car accident lawyers with Staver Accident Injury Lawyers, P.C. can evaluate your case and help you pursue compensation.
 Call today for a free consultation at (312) 236-2900.

 The state of Illinois requires each driver to have both liability insurance and uninsured motorist coverage.